renovatebot/renovate/docs/local-development.md

 Usually, `debug` is good enough to troubleshoot most problems or verify functionality.

-When logging at debug, it's usually easiest to view the logs in a text editor, so in that case you can run like this:
+When logging at debug, it's usually easiest to view the logs in a text editor, so in that case, you can run like this:

 ```
 $ rm -f debug.log && yarn start myaccount/therepo --log-level=debug > debug.log